 b.
 Are proposed rates established so that different classes will produce the same underwriting results?

 c.
+If predictive models are used in the rating plan, are there concerns related to input variables that are prohibited or proxies for prohibited variables?

 5. What do you need to communicate?

 a.
 Can you explain why you are taking a specific action on the filing?